 - (a) You must elect yield protection, revenue protection, or revenue protection plus in writing on our application on or before the sales closing date for the crop year for which you wish to insure an eligible crop under these provisions.
 Your election will remain in effect for the crop for each subsequent crop year until such time as you or we cancel it in writing in accordance with the Basic Provisions or your policy is terminated in accordance with these provisions or the Crop Provisions. - (b) This plan is available only for those crops and in those areas where coverage is offered as specified in the actuarial documents. - (c) You may be required to have a minimum number of years of records, or meet other criteria specified in the Crop Provisions or Special Provisions, before coverage may be offered under these provisions. - (d) In lieu of section 3(c)(2) of the Basic Provisions, you may select a percent of the approved projected price other than 100 percent for both forms of revenue protection, as well as yield protection.
 The percent selected must be no greater than 100 percent and does not impact when a loss is triggered.
 If less than 100 percent, it will reduce the guarantee and indemnity.
-The same percent must be selected for all units insured by your crop policy. - (e) On or before the acreage reporting date, you may elect proportions of sales to different buyer types for the current crop year that are different from what is in your revenue report history. - (1) The proportions elected may impact your protection guarantee and the premium amount, and will be used when determining your revised weighted average harvest price. - (2) Proportions elected must result in a change of at least five percent for at least one buyer type compared to what is in your revenue report history.
-For example, your history shows 20 percent of your production has been sold to buyer type A, 30 percent has been sold to buyer type B, and 50 percent has been sold to buyer type C. This year, you elect the following proportions: 23 percent to buyer type A, 32 percent to buyer type B, and 45 percent to buyer type C. Because the difference that
+The same percent must be selected for all units insured by your crop policy. - (e) On or before the acreage reporting date, you may elect proportions of sales to different buyer types for the current crop year that are different from what is in your revenue report history. - (1) The proportions elected may impact your protection guarantee and the premium amount and will be used when determining your revised weighted average harvest price. - (2) Proportions elected must result in a change of at least five percent for at least one buyer type compared to what is in your revenue report history, and total to 100 percent.
+For example, your history shows 20 percent of your production has been sold to buyer type A, 30 percent has been sold to buyer type B, and 50 percent has been sold to buyer type C. This year, you elect the following proportions: 23 percent to buyer type A, 32 percent to buyer type B,

-- occurred to buyer type C was at least 5 percent, the elections made would be allowed. - (3) You may not elect a proportion of sales to a buyer type that is not in your history (e.g., if your revenue report history shows sales to buyer types B and C, you may elect different proportions of sales to buyer types B and C, but you may not elect a percentage of sales to buyer type A).
+- and 45 percent to buyer type C. Because the difference that occurred to buyer type C was at least 5 percent, the elections made would be allowed. - (3) You may not elect a proportion of sales to a buyer type that is not in your history (the number of years included in your history for this purpose is determined by the number of years used to compute your average revenue in accordance with section 4).
+For example, if your revenue report history shows sales to buyer types B and C, you may elect different proportions of sales to buyer types B and C, but you may not elect a percentage of sales to buyer type A.